 We stop Tom's SSDI benefits.
-Tom's disability ceased in 10/09 because we determined he was engaging in SGA.
-Tom can be paid for the month of cessation and the 2 following months.
+Tom does not meet our requirements in October 2009 because we determined he was engaging in SGA.
+We can pay Tom for the month of cessation and the 2 following months.
 We refer to these 3 months as the "grace period".
 Tom's grace period months are October, November, and December 2009.

-For any month that Tom's earning fall below the SGA limit during his 36-month re-entitlement period, we can reinstate his benefits without a new application.
-If we reinstate Tom's benefits during the re-entitlement period, he can continue to collect benefits if his work activity is below the SGA limit, even after the 36-month re-entitlement period ends.
+For any month that Tom's earning fall below the SGA limit during his 36-month re-entitlement period, we can restart his benefits without a new application.
+If we restart Tom's benefits during the re-entitlement period, he can continue to collect benefits if his work activity is below the SGA limit, even after the 36-month re-entitlement period ends.